s2l1/Headless-Samourai-Dojo/README.md

 `$ ./dojo.sh logs api`

 Please keep in mind that any time Dojo is started, it must be started **BEFORE** bitcoind.

+Make sure you have a back up of your system.
+I will also suggest at this point that you harden your system further using the SSH Keys to login and disabling the password.

+`Optional Reading: SSH Key Setup - https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2`

 Congratulations!
 Your mobile Samourai Wallet is now paired to Dojo.

 ------------------------------------------------------------------------------------------

 To do:
 1. Test part 13 "DOCKER" on fresh minimal setup
-2. Add SSH Key Login info at the end https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#login-with-ssh-keys
-3. Rework "AUTOSTART BITCOIND"
+2. Rework "AUTOSTART BITCOIND"

 ## 16. ~~[AUTOSTART BITCOIND]~~